tesmarishy/qubership-envgene/docs/features/cred-rotation.md

 ### Affected parameters

 Sensitive parameters defined across one or more objects in one or more Environment Instances can be linked.
-Changing a Credential's value for one parameter will update all linked parameters.
+Changing a Credential's value for one parameter will update **all linked parameters in all Environments that reference this credential**.

 This linkage occurs when multiple parameters reference the same: